This vehicle was crafted by John Clement

 This vehicle is the oldest gasoline-powered Studebaker in existence.
 It bears serial number C-..

-• Packard automobiles were America’s preeminant luxury cars during this era.
+Packard automobiles were America’s preeminent luxury cars during this era.
+From the original Studeba..

--This wagon comes equipped with an Oliver made pick-axe-The wagons are quite small which makes them ..
+This wagon comes equipped with an Oliver made pick-axe.
+This wagon is quite small which makes it wel..

 -Studebaker’s 1916 offerings featured both four